Frequently asked questions

 -Potential to relieve pain

 Somatic breathwork is not a cure or a magic wand.
 It is a practice.
-And the more you practice, the more likely you will experience those benefits.
+And the more you practice, the more likely you will experience those benefits. (click the benefits tab if you like reading articles!)

 Ummmmm...
 Stephen you keep talking about somatic breathwork...
 What is SomatIQ™ Breathwork?

-I am a Certifed SomatIQ™ Breathwork Practitioner.
+I am a Certified Soma+IQ™ Breathwork Practitioner.

 I was personally trained by the founders, Steven Jaggers and Fish Fischer, and the SBW Team.

-They certify practitioners through The Soma+IQ™ method, which is also a Certified Partner Program with Arizona State University and when people complete the certification training they are eligible to receive 4 CEUs (Continuing Education Units).
+They certify practitioners through the Soma+IQ™ method, which is also a Certified Partner Program with Arizona State University and when people complete the certification training they are eligible to receive 4 CEUs (Continuing Education Units).

 If you are interested in becoming a practitioner, reach out!